 For $K=1$, Shannon's 1948 paper \cite{shannon1948A} derives the capacity

-using codewords with symbols drawn independently and identically distributed (i.i.d.) according to the Gaussian distribution with variance $P - \delta$ for very small $\delta$; here $P$ is the maximal (per-codeword) power constraint and the noise variance is 1.
-In~\cite{shannon1959Probability}, Shannon demonstrates the performance improvement in the achievable realibility function using codewords drawn uniformly on an $n$-dimensional sphere of radius $\sqrt{nP}$ and a maximum likelihood decoder.
+using codewords with symbols drawn independently and identically distributed (i.i.d.) according to the Gaussian distribution with variance $P - \delta$ for a very small value $\delta$; here $P$ is the maximal (per-codeword) power constraint, and the noise variance is 1.
+In~\cite{shannon1959Probability}, Shannon shows the performance improvement in the achievable reliability function using codewords drawn uniformly at random on an $n$-dimensional sphere of radius $\sqrt{nP}$ and a maximum likelihood decoder.
 Tan and Tomamichel~\cite{tan2015Third} use the same distribution and decoder to prove the achievability of a maximal rate of